CLICK HERE TO VIEW THE 2015 MISSIONS CALENDAR

 Our church supports several local missions with our financial donations as well as congregational participation.
-Read through the many mission descriptions listed so that you may find a place to serve.
-If you can’t commit a week or more of your time, but want to serve in some hands-on ministry, be alert for periodic workdays.
+Browse through the many mission descriptions listed so that you may find a place to serve.
+If you can’t commit a week or more of your time but want to serve in some hands-on ministry, be alert for periodic workdays.
 Bring the whole family and join in!

-We sponsor opportunities at many of these local programs as the need arises:
+We sponsor and support these local programs as the need arises: